hashicorp/nomad-driver-virt/README.md

 * **user_data** - Path to a cloud-init compliant user data file to be used as the user-data for the cloud-init configuration.
 * **primary_disk_size** - Disk space to assign to the VM, bear in mind it will fit the VM's OS.

+Regarding the resources, currently the driver has support for cores and memory.
+Every core will be treated as a vcpu.

 ```sh
   driver = "nomad-driver-virt"